allsoftcolombia/TestEaseSolutions/README.md

-#Final version Technical Test Ease Solutions.
+# Final version Technical Test Ease Solutions.

-This is the final code version to solve the skirsesort.kitzbuehel problem Thanks.
+This is the final code version to solve the skirsesort.kitzbuehel problem.
+Also includes the user manual.

+Thanks.
 _____________________
 Alexander Mendoza.